Xed-Editor/Xed-Editor/README.md

-Karbon is a feature-packed text editor crafted for developers, programmers, and power users seeking a robust coding experience on Android.
-With support for various programming languages, syntax highlighting, and powerful customization options, Karbon allows you to write, edit, and manage code or text files effortlessly.
-Tailored for those who need precision and flexibility, Karbon transforms your mobile device into a portable development environment.
+Karbon is a powerful text editor for developers, programmers, and power users on Android.
+It offers syntax highlighting, and robust customization, making it a perfect tool for coding and text management on the go.